vinlore/huddle/README.md

 Adapted from https://scotch.io/tutorials/angularjs-best-practices-directory-structure.

 ```
+app/ 						// backend laravel api folder
-app/                          // all of the source files for the application
+  routes.php                    // where we register the routes of the application
+public/                     // frontend angularjs application folder
   shared/                       // acts as reusable components or partials of our site (such as headers/sidebars)
   components/                   // each component is treated as a "mini" Angular app
     home/
       homeController.js         	// controller for the "mini" app
       homeView.html             	// view for the "mini" app
   assets/
-      img/                    // Images and icons for your app
+      img/                      	// images and icons for your app
-      css/                    // All styles and style related files
+      css/                      	// all styles and style related files
-      js/                     // JavaScript files written for your app that are not for angular
+      js/                       	// javaScript files written for your app that are not for angular
       libs/                     	// Where we're going to store the bower components
   app.js
-  index.html
+  index.php 					// index.html of the angularjs app
+node_modules/               // all the node modules
+tests/ 						// test folder
   karma.conf.js                 // config file for running unit tests with Karma
-e2e-tests/                    // end-to-end tests
-  protractor-conf.js          // Protractor config file
-  scenarios.js                // end-to-end scenarios to be run by Protractor
+vendor/                     // core of the Laravel application
 ```

 ## Testing